-Sikkim: Tourist vehicle plunges into Teesta; 1 dead, 8 missing
+Sikkim tourist vehicle plunges into Teesta; 1 dead, 8 missing

 According to sources, rescue efforts are ongoing, with teams striving to reach the crash site and locate the vehicle in the deep gorge.

 Authorities also mobilized divers and high-altitude rescue units to aid in the search for the missing tourists.

-They have cordoned off the affected area and advised tourists to avoid unnecessary travel along the route until further notice.
+Authorities have cordoned off the affected area and advised tourists to avoid unnecessary travel along the route until further notice.

 Furthermore, details regarding the deceased, injured, and the precise cause of the accident are still pending as investigations continue.